 Dr. Brian Raskin’s goal is always designed to improve your smile and quality of life.
 That includes the option of dental implants.
 We want you to have the same level of confidence to bite, chew and smile as you did with your natural teeth.
 Dr. Raskin makes an extensive commitment to continuing education which means our highly experienced team at Advanced DDS can replace missing teeth and restore debilitated mouths with dental implants.
-You don’t have to go to a different specialist for treatment as we can perform both phases of treatment; implant surgery and tooth replacement, right in our offices.
+You don’t have to go to a different specialist for treatment as we can perform both phases of treatment, implant surgery and tooth replacement, right in our office.
 Let Dr. Raskin and our highly experienced team help you restore your smile to its youthful appearance and function.

 Just What are Dental Implants?

 Dental implants provide a foundation for replacement teeth that look, feel, and function just like natural teeth.
 You can eliminate the need for uncomfortable dentures or bridges.
 With permanent dental implants, a person who has lost teeth regains the ability to eat and smile with effortless confidence.
 Dental implants are titanium cylinders that are surgically implanted in the jawbone where the missing teeth were rooted.
 In a period of time, the titanium bonds with the bone, creating a strong foundation for artificial teeth.
 Small posts are then attached to the implant.
 Protruding through the gums, these posts provide stable anchors for artificial replacement teeth.
 Dental implants can support replacements for one tooth, several teeth, or even all of the teeth.
 Dental implants deliver outstanding results in both appearance and function of the new teeth.
 Implants also help preserve facial structure, preventing the bone deterioration that occurs when teeth are missing.

 How do I know if I need Dental Implants?